eye2web/model-mapper/README.md

 Easy to use annotation based model mapper with advanced capabilities.

 ## Highlights 2.1.0
-- Now supports Spring boot managed ValueMapper ans MultiValueMapper beans! (check tests for examples)
+- Now supports Spring boot managed ValueMapper and MultiValueMapper beans! (check tests for examples)

 ## Highlights 2.0.0
 - Supports field and setter method injection.
 (Method setter injection is the default)